ebprado/MH-with-scalable-subsampling/README.md

 The repository is organised into three main folders:

-* **Simulation Experiments**: Contains scripts for reproducing figures and tables from both the main paper and supplementary material.
+* **Simulation Experiments**: Provides scripts to reproduce figures and tables from both the main paper and supplementary material.
+For added convenience, script names follow the same sequence as figure and table references in the original text.
 * **Real-world Applications**: Houses datasets and scripts to reproduce results presented in the paper.
 * **`PyMHSS`**: A Python package that enables running all results mentioned in the paper.